Beyond Precision: A Study on Recall of Initial Retrieval with Neural Representations: Experiments

 \subsection{Datasets}

 We conduct experiments on two TREC collections, Robust04 and WT2G.
 The details of the collections are provided in Table~\ref{tab:datasets}.
 Robust04 is a news dataset and its topics are collected from TREC Robust Track 2004.
 WT2G is a general Web crawl and its topics are collected from TREC Web Track 1999.
 We make use of both the title and the description of each TREC topic in our experiments.
 Both documents and queries are white-space tokenized, lowercased, and stemmed using the Krovetz stemmer \cite{krovetz1993viewing}.
 Stop word removal is performed on query words during retrieval using the INQUERY stop list \cite{callan1995trec}.
-The statistics of these TREC collections are listed in Table~\ref{tab:datasets}.